exokitxr/webmr-docs/docs/privacyPolicy.md

 We request information from you on our order form.
 To buy from us, you must provide contact information (email address) and financial information (like credit card number, expiration date).
 This information is used for billing purposes and to fill your orders.
 If we have trouble processing an order, we'll use this information to contact you.

 ## Links
-Exokit products contains links to other sites.
+Exokit products contain links to other sites.
 Please be aware that we are not responsible for the content or privacy practices of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of any other site that collects personally identifiable information.